 There are, of course, many reasons why people gain weight, and the Arizona State study provides only one possibility.
 But it also provides another motivation for each of us to make healthy choices—they help not only our own waistlines, but those of our friends and family, too.

-If you want to lose weight and would rather not rely on your friends, take a look at Lose Weight and Keep It Off, a new Special Health Report from Harvard Health Publications.
+If you want to lose weight and would rather not rely on your friends, take a look at Lose Weight and Keep It Off, a new Special Health Report from Harvard Health Publishing.